Azure/azure-iot-sdk-csharp/SDK v2 migration guide.md

 #### Other notable breaking changes

-- Derived `AuthenticationProvider` types no longer require disposal because of the base class; only select derived types will (e.g., `AuthenticationProviderTpmHsm`.)
+- Derived `AuthenticationProvider` types no longer require disposal because of the base class.
 - TPM support removed.
 The library used for TPM operations is broken on Linux and support for it is being shutdown.
 We'll reconsider how to support HSM.

 ## Frequently asked questions